 If you have any issues accessing the files, please don’t hesitate to contact me.

-The days of delivering printed images to clients are gone.
-Now almost all images are delivered digitally.
+The days of delivering printed photos to clients are gone.
+Now, the best way to share almost all images is to share digital photos with clients.
 If you want to do it in a professional manner, this article has covered many of the things you should consider, including:

 - how to deliver files